-Course Code: P17MBA3F1

-Credit Pattern: L: T: P:H = 4:0:0: 4
+Course Code: P18MBA 3F1 CIE: 50 Marks Credit Pattern: L: T: P = 3:0:0 = 3

-- ✓ To introduce the concept of banking, its types & its scope. - ✓ To enable to students to understand the relationship between banker and customers. - ✓ To also impart the knowledge on Asset Liability management. - ✓ To explain about financial services including leasing and hire purchase. - ✓ To make aware of other financial services, securitization of debt and marketing of financial services. - ✓ To impart the knowledge on Money Market Instruments.
+- 1. To introduce the concept of banking, its types & its scope. - 2.
+To enable to students to understand the relationship between banker and customers. - 3.
+To also impart the knowledge on Asset Liability management. - 4.
+To explain about financial services including leasing and hire purchase. - 5.
+To make aware of other financial services, securitization of debt and marketing of financial services.